Alexej von Jawlensky: Career

 In Munich he met Wassily Kandinsky and various other Russian artists, and he contributed to the formation of the Neue Künstlervereinigung München.
 His work in this period was lush and richly coloured, but later moved towards abstraction and a simplified, formulaic style.
 Between 1908 and 1910 Jawlensky and Werefkin spent summers in the Bavarian Alps with Kandinsky and his companion, the painter Gabriele Münter.
 Here, through painting landscapes of their mountainous surroundings, they experimented with one another's techniques and discussed the theoretical bases of their art.
+Jawlensky painted the view of Murnau Village, a Bavarian town he visited in 1908 together with Werefkin and Kandinsky, with a line of red and brown roofs floating between a low blue mountain and a tide of yellow-green grass.
 Following a trip to the Baltic coast, and renewed contact with Henri Matisse in 1911 and Emil Nolde in 1912, Jawlensky turned increasingly to the expressive use of colour and form alone in his portraits.

-Expelled from Germany in 1914 due to WWI, he moved to Switzerland.
-He met Emmy Scheyer in 1916 (Jawlensky gave her the affectionate nickname, Galka, a Russian word for jackdaw), another artist who abandoned her own work to champion his in the United States.
-After a hiatus in experimentation with the human form, Jawlensky produced perhaps his best-known series, the Mystical Heads (1917–19), and the Saviour’s Faces (1918–20), which are reminiscent of the traditional Russian Orthodox icons of his childhood.
+Expelled from Germany in 1914 due to World War I, he moved to Switzerland.
+He met Emmy Scheyer in 1916.
+Jawlensky gave her the affectionate nickname, Galka, a Russian word for jackdaw.
+She became another artist who abandoned her own work to champion his in the United States.
+After a hiatus in experimentation with the human form, Jawlensky produced perhaps his best-known series, the Mystical Heads (1917-1919), and the Saviour’s Faces (1918-1920), which are reminiscent of the traditional Russian Orthodox icons of his childhood.

 In 1921, Alexej von Jawlensky returned to Germany and took up residence in Wiesbaden.
-There, in 1922, he married Werefkin's former maid Hélène Nesnakomoff, the mother of his only son, Andreas, who was born before their marriage (1902).
+There, in 1922, he married Werefkin's former maid Hélène Nesnakomoff, the mother of his only son, Andreas Jawlensky, who was born before their marriage (1902).
 In 1924 he established the Blue Four, whose works, thanks to Scheyer's tireless promotion, were jointly exhibited in Germany and the US.
 From 1929 Jawlensky suffered from progressively crippling arthritis, which necessitated a reduced scale and finally forced a cessation in his painting in 1937.
 He began to dictate his memoirs in 1938.
 He died in Wiesbaden, Germany, on 15 March 1941.
 He and his wife Helene are buried in the cemetery of St. Elizabeth's Church, Wiesbaden.